MVMA Animal Hall of Fame Awards

-At the 2016 annual convention, the MVMA awarded three exceptional animals.
-The Animal Hall of Fame added the following Hero, Companion and Professional animals to its list of inductees.
+the MVMA awarded three exceptional animals at the 2017 annual convention.
+The Animal Hall of Fame added Hero, Companion and Professional animals to its list of inductees this year.

 (Animals who have provided a benefit to their human companions or their community)